 How to Avoid Having an Overtired Baby

 As a mom, I have had many people ask me how my babies are sleeping.
-As a Sleep Consultant, even more people are curious about my baby’s sleeping patterns.
-You know, when you become a Sleep Consultant you get a magic wand so that your babies sleep perfect every day.
+As a Sleep Consultant, even more, people are curious about my baby’s sleeping patterns.
+You know, when you become a Sleep Consultant, you get a magic wand so that your babies sleep perfectly every day.
 NO!
 I am just a mom, like you, who has good days and bad days.
 Even I had to learn how to avoid having an overtired baby!

 I will say with my job, I have learned a lot about sleep and how different factors impact sleep quality.
-This allows me to create consistency so that when we have off days or sleep goes off track, we can work on getting it balanced again without unneeded stress.
+This allows me to create consistency when we have off days or sleep goes off track.
+We can work on getting it balanced again without unneeded stress.
 The information that helps families keep sleep balanced is what I am passionate about discussing because sometimes simple tips can make such a big difference.

 How to Avoid Having an Overtired Baby

-One key factor when working on sleep is to focus on keeping your baby well rested and prevent them from becoming overtired.
-An overtired baby usually suffers from frequent night wakings, early mornings and short naps.
+One key factor when working on sleep is to focus on keeping your baby well-rested and prevent them from becoming overtired.
+An overtired baby usually suffers from frequent night wakings, early mornings, and short naps.
 They seem to get stuck in an overtired cycle where they wake up frequently at night.
-This leads to them waking early in the morning not rested.
-Which then leads to shorter naps and then finally leads to a pushed bedtime that further encourages more night wakings.
+This leads to them waking early in the morning, not rested.
+This then leads to shorter naps and then finally leads to a pushed bedtime that further encourages more night wakings.
 It sucks!
 I want to share some of my top tips to help break the overtired cycle and start to get sleep more balanced.

 1. Set Up a Morning Wake-Up Range!